When you have inaccurate items on your credit report, it’s important to dispute them, especially if they’re negative items that lower your score.

 (i) promptly delete that item of information from the file of the consumer, or modify that item of information, as appropriate, based on the results of the reinvestigation; and

 (ii) promptly notify the provider of the information that the information has been modified or deleted from the file of the consumer.

 Proof of Verification

-If you want to pursue the investigation further, use the phone number on your returned report or letter in which verification is claimed, or use another effective phone number that you found for reaching the credit bureaus.
-Call back and say you would like proof of the method of verification, and/or details about it.
+If you want to pursue the investigation further, use the phone number on your returned report or letter in which verification is claimed.
+Call back and let them know you would like proof of the method of verification, and/or details about it.